MaikoVDV/webtech-opdracht3/readme.txt

-    friend-requests.js - Displaying sent and received friend requests navbar.js - Adding the user's name to the right side of the navbar profile-modal.js - Configuring the profile modal and sending the updated data on form submission profile.js - Handles filling the profile page with data and configuring the interactive features (like the course popup and friend-related buttons) register.js - Handles submission of the registry form utils.js - A little helper function elementBuilder() that makes dynamically adding HTML elmenents slightly more convenient.
+    friend-requests.js - Displaying sent and received friend requests navbar.js - Adding the user's name to the right side of the navbar profile-modal.js - Configuring the profile modal and sending the updated data on form submission Editing profile pictures unfortunately does not work at this time due to an oversight on our part.
+We're aware of the problem, and we apologise for our error. profile.js - Handles filling the profile page with data and configuring the interactive features (like the course popup and friend-related buttons) register.js - Handles submission of the registry form utils.js - A little helper function elementBuilder() that makes dynamically adding HTML elmenents slightly more convenient.